 Q: Where can I find a list of Indiana state animal-related laws?

 A: The following list of links is a starting point for accessing the animal-related laws in the state.
 (This does not include city and county ordinances or federal laws.)
-Contact your attorney for additional information and specific legal advice.
+Contact an attorney for additional information and specific legal advice.

 Q: What are the legal options for disposing of dead livestock in Indiana?